 Gifted and Talented

-- As part of this process, ALL GVA-DC students in 2nd grade who have not been identified for gifted programming will take the Cognitive Abilities Test (CogAT) the week of February 8 - 12.
+As part of this process, ALL students in 2nd grade not identified for gifted programming will take the Cognitive Abilities Test (CogAT) the week of February 6-10, 2023.
 This assessment indicates the level and pattern of cognitive development of a student in comparison to grade and age mates.
 These general reasoning abilities, which start developing at birth and continue through early adulthood, are influenced by experiences gained both in and out of school.

-- NOTE: Requesting this assessment automatically initiates the process to evaluate for Gifted Identification.
+- NOTE: Requesting this assessment automatically initiates the evaluation process for Gifted Identification.

-- Please request CogAT testing for your child by completing the Referral for Gifted Identification linked here in English and here in Spanish.
+- Please request CogAT testing for your child by completing the Referral for Gifted Identification linked HERE

 - Upon receipt of this form, the Gifted Education Facilitator will connect with you to discuss the next steps in the gifted identification process.

 Please email Lonnie McKenzie at [email protected]